Preparing a bedroom for an adopted child is a bit of a controversial topic.

 It ensures the room is ready, so you aren’t scrambling at the last minute.

 Obviously, the adoption timeline can vary significantly from one adoption to the next.
 However, in many instances, you’re lucky to have a couple of weeks to prepare.
 A lot of adoptive parents only have a couple of days, sometimes even less.
 Two days is barely enough time to shop for new furniture or collect furniture donations, let alone paint and decorate.
-While you don’t need a fully decorated room to bring home your new child, it’s nice to have a beautiful room ready when you’ve waited so long for this child.
+You don’t need a fully decorated room to bring home your new child.
+However, it’s nice to have a beautiful room ready when you’ve waited so long for this child.

 Starting early with the shopping and decorating process means you won’t be rushed and can enjoy it.
 Picking out everything you need in one or two marathon shopping days is sure to be overwhelming and stressful.
 Spacing out the shopping excursions and room preparation tasks over a couple of months will go much more smoothly.